AnnaPChop/AnnaPChop/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on data science
 - 🌱 I’m currently learning python.
-I already did 3 proyects!
+- My best project so far was using Multi-Armed Bandit (MAB) algorithm to optimize crop irrigation across different plots.